ashishkr004/project/README.md

 3. Student management
 4. Issue and return of books with penalty for late submission.

+#Built a system to manage books, employees and students data with ability to add, search and update new books, employees and students.
+#Also, we can issue, track and return books form/to library.

+#Technologies and language used:
+Java 11, Spring-boot, PostgreSql, Swagger.

 #Run maven project by following commands

 mvn clean install